kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 5 - Grow/Sprint 1 - Leading Change as an Individual.md

 - [ ] “I have a great case study from another agency about how they implemented this approach and mitigated risk.
 It really can work in government\!”
 - [ ] “I understand where you’re coming from.
 It doesn’t sound like this is the time to try something different, but please keep it in mind for future efforts.”

+---
+## Introduction \-  Building Your Resilience

+* *As an inventor, Edison made 1,000 unsuccessful attempts at inventing the light bulb.
+When a reporter asked, "How did it feel to fail 1,000 times?"
+Edison replied, "I didn't fail 1,000 times.
+The light bulb was an invention with 1,000 steps."*
+* *During the American Revolution, John Adams said that “we were about one-third Tories, and \[one\] third timid, and one-third true blue.”
+In other words, a minority of the colonists (only one-third) supported independence from Britain.
+The other two-thirds either supported Britain or were waiting to see which side won.*
+* *As memorialized in the movie “Lincoln” and many books and movies that preceded it, Abraham Lincoln received pushback when attempting to push forward the Emancipation Proclamation.
+As Adam Grant describes in his book The Originals, Lincoln spent six months agonizing about this decision before he made it.
+He was told it would lead to chaos and destroy the nation.
+Luckily, he didn’t listen.*
+* *Carmen Medina, the former CIA analyst, was repeatedly told “no” by her superiors and peers for more than a decade as she attempted to push for real-time information sharing across intelligence agencies.
+However, she kept trying—for more than a decade.
+As a result, she helped create the intelligence community’s version of Wikipedia.*

+As these examples illustrate, innovation by definition requires risk taking and change.
+Change is not easy, and people will resist it—even when they suffer most from it (see political psychologist John Jost’s [theory of system justification](https://en.wikipedia.org/wiki/System_justification) for an interesting application of this).
+As a result, you’re going to be told no—frequently—as you advance change.
+Most important initiatives will have more people saying no than saying yes—at first.
+How do you prime yourself—and your team and agency—to respond productively in these situations and build momentum in support of the change?

+In addition, technologists and individuals across the private sector and government talk about “failing fast,” and you’ve learned about building/buying small and missing small.
+Knowing that failure is okay versus *believing* that it’s okay (and getting your leadership to believe it) are two different things.
+How do you truly accept and cultivate this mindset over time?

+In this module, you’ll learn techniques to help you cultivate your mindset around change and thus, respond productively when you encounter setbacks and pushback.
+Specifically, you’ll learn:

+* Characteristics of a “growth mindset”
+* Wellness rituals and techniques that can enhance your performance during transition
+* How resilience and a growth mindset help you take risks and innovate
+* How to positively respond to negative feedback and failure by analyzing the situation and adjusting your approach
+* How to differentiate between situations where it makes sense to continue pushing for change and others where you may need to redirect